Sundarti Supriyanto: Second employment in Singapore

-In September 2001, after she came back from Singapore, Sundarti’s father died due to unknown reasons.
+In September 2001, after returning home from Singapore, Sundarti’s father died for unknown reasons.
 As a result, Sundarti decided to undergo further training to get a better-paying job in order to better assist her family financially during these difficult times.
 After completing further training, Sundarti returned to Singapore in April 2002 to accept a second work offer.

 The second job offer came from 34-year-old Angie Ng Wee Peng, the wife of 44-year-old businessman Drake Poh Teong Kang, who made headlines in 1998 for his plans to open a casino and resort in Myanmar.
 The couple have two children - an elder daughter named Crystal Poh Shi Qi and a younger son named Leon Poh Ye Sheng - who were born in 1999 and 2000 respectively.
 After an interview, Ng decided to hire Sundarti on a trial basis, and she was to work in both Ng’s office in Bukit Merah and the Poh family’s flat.